 On November 21, 2022, the Company entered into the ObsEva IP Acquisition Agreement pursuant to which the Company acquired all of ObsEva's intellectual property (patents and know-how) and license agreement rights related to ebopiprant, an investigational compound previously licensed by ObsEva from Merck KGaA.
 The Company also assumed ObsEva's ongoing rights and obligations under the Organon License Agreement and the Merck KGaA License Agreement.
-Pursuant to the Organon License Agreement, XOMA is eligible to receive up to \$475.0 million in payments for ebopiprant development, commercialization and sales-based milestones.
-If ebopiprant is successfully commercialized, the Company will be entitled to receive royalties that range from low to mid-teens from Organon and will be required to make mid-single-digit royalty payments to Merck KGaA.
-The Company paid ObsEva a \$15.0 million upfront payment at closing and will pay potential earn-out payments of up to \$97.5 million for development, regulatory and sales-based milestones, representing a portion of what the Company will receive pursuant to the Organon License Agreement.
+Pursuant to the Organon License Agreement, XOMA was eligible to receive up to \$475.0 million in payments for ebopiprant development, commercialization and sales-based milestones (Note 13).
+If ebopiprant was successfully commercialized, the Company would be entitled to receive royalties on net sales that range from low to midteens from Organon and would be required to make mid-single-digit royalty payments on net sales to Merck KGaA.
+The Company paid ObsEva a \$15.0 million upfront payment at closing and will pay potential earn-out payments of up to \$97.5 million for development, regulatory and sales-based milestones, representing a portion of what the Company would receive pursuant to the Organon License Agreement.

 The transaction was treated as an acquisition of a finite-lived intangible asset (Note 2).
 As such, the Company's cost to acquire said intangible asset of \$15.2 million, consisting of \$15.0 million cash paid upon closing of the ObsEva IP Acquisition Agreement and direct incremental transaction costs of \$0.2 million, was recognized as a long-term asset in the consolidated balance sheet for the year ended December 31, 2022.
 The estimated useful life of the intangible asset at acquisition represented 17 years.
-No impairment indicators were identified, and no impairment was recorded as of March 31, 2023 and December 31, 2022.
-The Company recognized \$0.2 million of amortization expense in the condensed consolidated statement of operations and comprehensive loss for the three months ended March 31, 2023
+No impairment indicators were identified, and no impairment was recorded as of September 30, 2023 and December 31, 2022.
+The Company recognized \$0.2 million and \$0.7 million of amortization expense in the condensed consolidated statement of operations and comprehensive loss for the three and nine months ended September 30, 2023, respectively.